 These beautiful Gold Star Spitfires (GSS) had the same frame as the BSA Rocket Gold Stars (GA10) with the exception of the passenger peg (pillon) frame loops and were advertised as Gold Star Spitfire Scrambler.
 According to Ian Jackson of the Gold Star Owners Club UK (GSOC), the dispatch records only show 266 GSS's being shipped during the 1963 model year.
 However as stated above there were 272 made; so that created a mystery!

 I happened to stumble upon a GSS owner in Washington who said he had a 1962 GSS according to his title and it did not have the pillon loops (see 1962 Custom below).
 I asked him to send me the engine and frame numbers so I could check with Ian at the GSOC to confirm when it was shipped and how it was recorded.
 It turns out it was shipped on 21 June 1962 to Hap Alzina and it was listed in the dispatch records as a A10 Rocket Gold Star.
 According to Ian there were no references to Scramblers in the 1962 dispatch records as there are in the 1963 dispatch records.
-I have since discovered and confirmed with Ian 5 more 62's (all shipped to Hap Alzina) that were listed as RGS's in the dispatch records.
-So if you do the math, that brings the total to 272, but I have also discovered two GSS's less the pillon loops that were listed in 1963 dispatch records as RGS's so we may never know the true number.
+I have since discovered and confirmed with Ian 8 more 62's (all shipped to Hap Alzina) that were listed as RGS's in the dispatch records.
+I have also discovered two GSS's less the pillon loops that were listed in 1963 dispatch records as RGS's so we may never know the true number.

 In the dispatch records for 1963 the bikes were listed as: RGS Scrambler, A10 R G Star Scrambler, A10 RG Star Scrambles Red.
 These bikes are commonly referred to as Rocket Gold Star Scramblers, Rocket Gold Star Spitfires, or my preference, Gold Star Spitfires.
 Take your pick!
 Geoff Ullmann